paulalex/upskilling/design_patterns/README.md

 ### Structural

-* Adapter - Match conflicting interfaces
+* Adapter Pattern - Match conflicting interfaces
-* Decorator - Add additional functionality to objects without changing their interface or implementation
+* Decorator Pattern - Add additional functionality to objects without changing their interface or implementation
 * Facade Pattern - Hide complexity behind a simplified interface
 * Proxy Pattern - Masquerade an object as another, hiding the original object

+## When are these patterns useful

+## Adapter Pattern

+## Builder Pattern

+## Command Pattern

+The Command Pattern is useful when:

+* A history of commands is needed (undo functionality for example)
+* You need callback functionality
+* Requests need to be handled at variant times or in variant orders
+* The invoker should be decoupled from the object handling the invocation.

+## Decorator Pattern

+## Facade Pattern

+## Factory Pattern

+## Observer Pattern

+## Proxy Pattern

+## Strategy Pattern